Neutrinos from stars in the Milky Way: Galactic stellar neutrino flux

 Here, $N_*$ denotes the number of stars at the location $\vec{r}$ expressed in Galactic coordinates and corresponding to the distance from Earth $D^2_\oplus(\vec{r})$; $\zeta$ denotes the SFH normalized to unity (introduced in Eq.~\ref{eq:sfh}), $\xi$ is the IMF normalized to unity (defined as in Eq.~\ref{eq:imf}) under the assumption of uniform IMF across the Milky Way, $\tau = t_U -t$ with $t_U = 13.5$~Gyr being the age of the Universe.
 The neutrino energy flux emitted from a star of ZAMS mass $M$ and age $\tau$ is ${\rm d}\mathcal{\phi}_\nu/{\rm d}E_\nu$.

-For simplicity, we treat the bulge, thin disk, and thick disk separately.
+For simplicity, we treat the bulge, thin disk, and thick disk separately and we only consider one generation of stars.
 This allows us to break Eq.~\ref{eq:nu-flux} into three integrals with independent SFH (cf.~Sec.~\ref{sec:sfh}).
 As for the spatial distribution of stars, we construct a finely binned spatial grid for each of the Milky Way components.
 Under the assumption of isotropic IMF, the number density of stars at each discrete volume element of the 3D grid ($V_k$) is the ratio between the baryon density of each Galactic component (see Table~\ref{tab:MWdensity}) and the mean mass, $\overline{M}$, according to the IMF, i.e.

 For each 3D volume element, we draw a random position ($\vec{r}_k$) and assume that all stars in that volume element are located in $\vec{r}_k$.
 Then, the spatial integral in each of the elements of the spatial grid is